AndreaRibuoli/RIBY/README.md

       end
 ```

-This way we could start addressing issues already present in our sketched DB2 integration.
+This way I can start addressing issues still present in my sketched DB2 integration.

 Enabling Rails test framework would be extremely beneficial should I progress in this task.